-D. Capital Assets
+D. CAPITAL ASSETS

 Assets are capitalized based on policies established by the South Dakota Bureau of Finance and Management.
-Capital assets are capitalized at cost or estimated historical cost, if the original cost is unavailable.
-Equipment is capitalized when the cost of individual items is \$5,000 or more.
-Depreciation on capital assets is computed using the straight line method over the estimated useful lives of the assets, which is 3 to 10 years for all assets.
+Capital assets are capitalized at cost or, if the original cost is unavailable, estimated historical cost, Equipment is capitalized when the cost of individual items is \$5,000 or more.
+Depreciation on capital assets is computed using the straight-line method over the estimated useful lives of the assets, which is 3 to 10 years for all assets.
 When assets are disposed of, the costs and related accumulated depreciation are removed from the accounts and any gain or loss is reflected in the results from operations in the period of disposal.
-The REDI Fund had no depreciable assets for the year ending June 30, 2021.
+The REDI Fund had no depreciable assets for the year ending June 30, 2022.

-E. Loans Receivable
+E. LOANS RECEIVABLE

-Loans receivable at June 30, 2021, is shown net of the allowance for doubtful loans of \$1,495,914.
+Loans receivable on June 30, 2022 is shown net of the allowance for doubtful loans of \$926,425.